KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 The questions I seek to answer in my research sprint:
 * Whom should the church reach?
 * How should the church reach them?
-* What does a successful national United Methodist Church digital presence look like?
+* What does a successful global United Methodist Church digital presence look like?

 # Whom Should the Church Reach?